The X (EP): Background and release

 The X is Monsta X's first EP since the release of Reason in 2023, as five of the members had served their mandatory military service between 2021 and 2025.

 The "X" in the album title is a reference both to the group's name and the Roman numeral for the number ten, referring to the group's ten-year history.
 The EP also has six tracks to represent the group's six members.

-On August 18, 2025, Monsta X released "Do What I Want" with a music video, as a pre-release single.
-The EP was then released on September 1, with "N the Front" as the lead single with an accompanying music video.
+On August 18, Monsta X released "Do What I Want" with a music video, as a pre-release single.
+The EP was released, with "N the Front" as the lead single alongside its music video, on September 1.

-Monsta X released a deluxe version of the album on September 5, that included a remix version of the lead single by member Hyungwon under his DJ name, called "N the Front (H.ONE Remix)".
+On September 5, Monsta X released a digital deluxe version of the EP, that included a remix version of the lead single by Hyungwon under his DJ name called "N the Front (H.ONE Remix)".

 Composition

-Monsta X members Joohoney, I.M, and Hyungwon participated in the writing and production of the EP.
+Joohoney, I.M, and Hyungwon participated in the writing and production of the EP.
 In addition to writing for his rap in "Savior" and "Catch Me Now", Joohoney co-wrote and produced the hip-hop tracks "Do What I Want" and "Tuscan Leather".
-I.M wrote for his rap part in "Do What I Want" and "Catch Me Now", and co-wrote and produced the song "Savior".
-Hyungwon co-wrote and produced "Fire & Ice", a song with "an old school R&B vibe that would’ve fit into the New Jack Swing scene of the late 1980s and early 1990s."
+I.M wrote for his rap part in "Do What I Want" and "Catch Me Now", while he co-wrote and produced the track "Savior".
+Hyungwon co-wrote and produced "Fire & Ice", a track with an old school R&B vibe that would've fit into the New Jack Swing scene of the late 1980s and early 1990s.

 Critical reception

-Maria Mata describes the EP as "a nonstop celebration with an eclectic blend of styles."
-Mata highlights the song "Tuscan Leather" on the EP "as one of the album’s most complex tracks.
-Lyrically enticing, its shape-shifting sound is what makes it so interesting, with an old school hip-hop vibe that seamlessly turns into melodic pop."
+Maria Mata from Melodic described it as "a nonstop celebration with an eclectic blend of styles."
+Mata also highlighted the track "Tuscan Leather" as one of the EP's most complex tracks for it is "lyrically enticing, its shape-shifting sound is what makes it so interesting, with an old school hip-hop vibe that seamlessly turns into melodic pop."